abhas101/Motivator/readme.md

 2. Navbar is simple and currently no hamburger menu.
 3. Added Github Star icon using cdn.
 Now we can use icons using web fonts.

+--------------- Date 26th June - Abhas

+1. Added Hero section code to the project.
+Hero section is responsive and working on mobile, tablet and desktop
+2. Added card and the working button.